OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 Scipy
 +++++

-Install Scipy_, unless you already have a distribution like Anaconda that already includes Scipy.
+Install Scipy_, unless you already have a distribution like Anaconda that includes Scipy.

 .. _Scipy: http://scipy.org